lightstep/lightstep-tracer-javascript/README.md

 * `xhr_url_exclusion_patterns` `RegExp[]` - an array of regular expressions used to exclude URLs from `XMLHttpRequest` auto-instrumentation.
 The default value is an empty array.
 For a given URL to be instrumented, it must match at least one regular expression in `xhr_url_inclusion_patterns` and not match any regular expressions in `xhr_url_exclusion_patterns`.

-**Non-standard options without no forwards-compatibility implications**
+**Non-standard options**

+*NOTE: Future API compatibility on non-standard options is not guaranteed.*

 * `default_span_tags` `string` *optional* - an associative array of tags to add to every span started by the tracer (e.g., the active user id in a browser client)